Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>Some very drunk people playing the game.</figcaption>
 </figure>

-My Spanish was rusty, but I managed to survive all of the day's interactions without anyone switching to English - woohoo!
+My Spanish was rusty, but I managed to survive all the day's interactions without anyone switching to English - woohoo!
 The bad news: all the reasonably-priced accommodation was booked out, so after a desperate and stressful search I had to pay €130 for a private room in a hotel called BYPILLOW Irala.
 The room wasn't even particularly nice.
 Should've booked in advance.

 ### Day 1, Sunday, October 8th, Portugalete (20.1km)
 My first day of walking.
 I used the map in the Buen Camino app to find my way to the route, which was only 2 blocks from my hotel.
 Saw my first blue and yellow camino marker!
 The marker depicted a scallop shell instead of an arrow.
 Confusingly, it wasn't clear which direction the shell was pointing.